Release-Candidate/Tzolkin/docs/usage.md

 ## Installation

-Install the packages for your smartphone (`.apk` for Android) onto your phone - search the web on how you can do that, this depends on your phone.
+Install the package for your smartphone (`.apk` for Android) onto your phone - search the web on how you can do that, this depends on your phone.

+Download the latest release: [Release at GitHub](https://github.com/Release-Candidate/Tzolkin/releases/latest)

 ## Usage of the Smartphone App